 27. Think Outside the Box with Your Winter Accessories

 No need to stick with wool or cashmere, or even solid colors, for that matter.
 Have some fun with silk scarves and vibrant prints that remind you of spring (which will be here before you know it).

 Instead of reaching for your dark-wash jeans and gray overcoat yet again, switch it around and pull on a pair of lighter jeans and a colorful coat, like Coterie member Olivia Jeanette.

-BREAK YOUR FALL DRESSES OUT OF STORAGE
+29. BREAK YOUR FALL DRESSES OUT OF STORAGE

 It's time to pull your fave summer dresses from storage.
 Just layer them under a cozy knit, toss on some tall boots and you’re good to go.

-Try MUTED Hues
+31. Try MUTED Pastel Hues

 Who says pastels are appropriate only in spring?
-Bring on the robin’s-egg blues, delicate lilacs and pale greens for a look that evokes a winter wonderland.
+Bring on the robin’s-egg blues, delicate lilacs and pale greens for a look that evokes a frosted winter wonderland.